How to Help Someone With Drug Addiction: 10 Ways to Support Them

 8. Lead by Example

 By creating a positive role model for your loved one, you can lead them to recovery through your example.
-Often, the social circles that drug or alcohol addicts are involved with include other addicts and those who may encourage the behaviors.
+Often, individuals who suffer from addiction are involved in social circles that include other people with the same substance use disorder and those who may encourage negative behaviors.

 By remaining present in their life and serving as a healthy, happy, and drug-free example, they may be able to see that life doesn’t have to be this way – that there is another alternative.